 The author, Dr Graham Hall, has more than 30 years experience in the management of domestic animals and other wildlife.
 He is an Adjunct Associate Professor at The University of Queensland, where he jointly developed the first-ever tertiary course on game management in Australia, and he regularly consults on a wide range of wildlife-related topics.

-Ecology and Management of Quail in Australia is available for $29.95 plus $6.95 for postage from SSAA National on 08 8272 7100 or online from iSubscribe.
+Ecology and Management of Quail in Australia is available for $29.95 with free postage within Australia from SSAA National on 08 8272 7100 or online from iSubscribe.

 SSAA supports Australia’s first quail research book

 When one thinks of quail, one may conjure up images of a strange little brown ground-dwelling bird.
 For those who haven’t participated in quail hunting, thoughts may extend to the little bird’s occasional presence on a mixed grill menu.
 But for dedicated game bird hunters, the thought of locating and hunting a flock of fast-flushing quail is enough to get the heart racing.
 Either way, it would be more than fair to state that quail are among the many Australian native species that we just don’t know that much about.

 In efforts to bridge this gap, the SSAA has been working over the past few years with well-respected Australian wildlife biologist Dr Graham Hall.
 The publication of his Ecology and Management of Quail in Australia in October 2013 is the successful culmination of this research and collaboration.